Report the incident to the fraud department of the three major credit bureaus.

 Tallahassee, FL 32399-0570

 If you believe that the identity thief has actually used your personal information to secure a Florida Driver's License or Identification Card, DHSMV will conduct a fraud investigation.
 To initiate this investigation, complete the DHSMV Identity Theft Report Form and mail it to the address above.
+Click here to find indentity theft and driver license fraud information.

 Get assistance through Florida's Fraud Hotline.